Can Substance Abuse Prevent Me from Obtaining Disability Benefits?

 Philadelphia + Bucks County Disability Lawyers Offering Free Consultations

 It is suggested that the issue of drug and alcohol addiction and abuse and its materiality on a Claimant’s disability, particularly in cases involving a dual diagnosis with a mental health impairment, will remain a confusing and troubling area and will present significant difficulties.
 However, coupled with supportive and corroborative treatment providers, it is possible for Claimants to be successful.

-Our social security disability lawyers have years of experience in representing social security applicants throughout Pennsylvania.
+Our Chester County disability benefits lawyers have years of experience in representing social security applicants throughout Pennsylvania.
 Call our Pennsylvania law offices today at (215) 515-2954 for a free consultation about how to best proceed in the disability application process for your drug or alcohol addiction.